 These traits can be good or bad.
 The main thing is to know and meet your responsibilities as a Chow Chow owner.
 This way, your dog won’t be a danger to others.

-By training, socializing, and caring for your dog right, you can avoid risks.
+By training, socialising, and caring for your dog properly, you can avoid risks.
 This makes a safe and loving home for your dog and the community.
 So, are Chow Chows dangerous?
 It depends on how you raise and care for them.
 With the right approach, they can be loving and gentle friends.

 FAQ